nicozerpa/website/src/articles/beware-of-javascript-arrow-functions.md

 ---
-title: Beware of JavaScript Arrow Functions
+title: Beware of JavaScript arrow functions
 id: 20211010
 description: "Many JS developers use arrow functions by default, but they aren't 100% equivalent to classic functions.
 Avoid bugs by learning the differences"
 published: true